 The lawsuit alleges that defendants – who own more than forty (40) senior properties across New York, Pennsylvania, Ohio, Indiana, Kentucky, and Missouri – have illegally denied reasonable accommodations requested by residents with disabilities, charged impermissible fees and required unreasonable medical documentation in support of such requests.
 In particular, senior residents have, because of mobility-limiting disabilities, sought designated and/or accessible parking spaces near their apartment units.
 In addition, the complaint alleges that defendants routinely impose surcharges on units that are located on the first floor, close to the elevator, or that have accessible features like a grab bar.

-The Relman Colfax case team includes Sara Pratt and Reed Colfax, with paralegal assistance from Brianna Terrell.
+The Relman Colfax case team includes Sara Pratt, Reed Colfax, and Soohyun Choi, with paralegal assistance from Brianna Terrell and Reed Canaan.
 The Relman Colfax case team is co-counseling with CNY Fair Housing, Inc.